justinalm/justinalm.github.io/_posts/2013-08-08-building-forms-with-jquery.markdown

 ---
 published: true
-title: Interactive Forms With jQuery
+title: "Interactive Forms With jQuery"
 layout: post
-thumbnail: "images/jquery-vimeo-ss.png"
+thumbnail: "{{ site.url }}/images/jquery-vimeo-ss.png"
-description: ""
+description: "I did some work today building a settings view for an admin site."
 ---

 I did some work today building a settings view for an admin site.
 This view will control the settings of an iOS app we’re building for a client at Steamclock.
 I was able to get the fieldsets cloning on the click of the “+ Add New Rate” button and removing from the page on the click of each clone’s “Delete” button.
 Seeing a page come alive with javascript is addictive.
 Check out the video below.